Iranian refugee beats 2-time Olympic taekwondo gold medalist

 Alizadeh screamed and celebrated with her coach while the small crowd of Olympians and support personnel in the Makuhari Messe convention center erupted with astonished roars at the biggest upset of the taekwondo tournament.

-Alizadeh will face Lijun Zhou of China later Sunday for a semifinal berth.
+Alizadeh will face Zhou Lijun of China later Sunday for a semifinal berth.

+Alizadeh is very popular on social media, where she added several thousand more admirers to her Instagram account in the hours immediately after her victory over Jones.

+She was the latest in a series of high-profile defections from the Iranian sports system by athletes dissatisfied with the government’s treatment and policies.

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports